-In addition to manipulating and improperly inflating usage data, the two whistleblowers accuse the clinic of direct fraud.
+In addition to manipulating and improperly inflating usage data, the two whistleblowers accuse the eye care clinic of direct fraud.
 They say the clinic would track denied Medicare fraud claims and then change the codes so they could rebill.
 The new codes were often inconsistent with the actual diagnoses in the patient files.

 Violations Were Intentional

 The whistleblowers say the clinic knew that fraud and upcoding were taking place.
 The clinic’s CFO allegedly instructed people in the billing department to change codes simply so the clinic could get more money from taxpayers.
 (Medicare is funded with tax dollars.)

 Things were so bad that at times the clinic submitted bills for services never even performed.
 These services would include glaucoma screenings and vision tests.
 Sometimes bills were submitted for individuals who were not even patients!